 Oklahoma Route 66 Centennial Commission

 Agendas will be posted on this page twenty-four hours before the meeting.
-Unless otherwise indicated, meetings will be held at the Oklahoma History Center, 800 Nazih Zuhdi Drive, Oklahoma City, 73105.
+Unless otherwise indicated, meetings will be held at the Oklahoma History Center in the Dr. LeRoy H. Fischer Boardroom.
+The Oklahoma History Center is located at 800 Nazih Zuhdi Drive, Oklahoma City, 73105.

-The Oklahoma Route 66 Centennial Commission was created in 2019.
-The purpose of the Oklahoma Route 66 Centennial Commission Act is described in 69 O.S.§4020.2.
+The Oklahoma Route 66 Centennial Commission was established in 2019.
+The purpose of the Oklahoma Route 66 Centennial Commission Act is described in 69 O.S.§4020.2:

 Route 66 is one of the original highways within the US Highway System.
 Officially, the numerical designation 66 was assigned to the Chicago-to-Los Angeles route on November 11, 1926.
 From the outset, public road planners intended U.S. 66 to connect the main streets of rural and urban communities along its course for the most practical of reasons; most small towns had no prior access to a major national thoroughfare.
 This was certainly true in Oklahoma.
 Oklahoma’s stretch of Route 66 runs from Miami through Tulsa and Oklahoma City to Erick, passing through cities and towns of all sizes and vast expanses of rural landscape, before entering Texas and continuing on its way to Santa Monica, California.
 The Oklahoma Route 66 Centennial Commission is established to plan, coordinate and implement programs and special events to celebrate the historic highway’s centennial in 2026 with the support of the Oklahoma Historical Society.